-Students must earn a minimum C average (2.00 GPA on a 4.00 scale) in courses taken at Providence and in the concentrations.
+Students must earn a minimum C average (2.00 GPA on a 4.00 scale) in courses taken at Providence and in their concentration.
 Students must also earn a C or better in each concentration course numbered 300 or higher.